CM4all/beng-proxy/doc/translation.rst

 - ``UNCACHED``: Disable the HTTP cache for the given resource address.

+- ``EAGER_CACHE``: Enable caching for the given resource address, even if it is not declared to be cacheable.

 If the translation server does not provide the ``CONTENT_TYPE`` header, :program:`beng-proxy` will attempt to discover the file type from its extended attributes (see :ref:`xattr`).